Obtain Your License

 • HVAC Exam Prep

-Arizona Evaporative Cooling/Ventilating (C-58) Complete Package
+Arizona Evaporative Cooling/Ventilating (C-58/CR-58) Online Exam Prep Complete Package

+Arizona Evaporative Cooling/ Ventilating Online Exam Prep (C-58) includes all references used during the exam, pre-printed tabs for all references allowed into the exam and 365 days access to our online exam prep course.
 The highlighting guides and quizzes are designed to familiarize students with testing materials.
 We do not provide students with exact test questions, as the state does not release this information.

 View Product